CSC207-UofT/course-project-realmatrix/Phase0/progress_report.md

 Xing Ling implemented class `Manager`, `UserManager`, `User`; reviewed `Card`

-Yifan worked on `TestGenerator`, and wrote drafts for specification/CRC model/scenario walk-through.
+Yifan worked on `TestGenerator`, and wrote drafts for specification/CRC model/scenario walk-through, and a simple command line interface.

-Ziqi worked on 'Card' and 'CardManager' and wrote the last version of senario.
+Ziqi worked on `Card` and `CardManager` and wrote the last version of senario.

+Runshi Yang Worked on `Pack` and reviewed `PackManager` and `PackList`.

 ## Our strengths so far